- Lalaine Perez, Executive Director, Ext. 181501

 What is the Dual Language Immersion Program?

-The Dual Language Immersion Program is a language-oriented program designed to build fluency in both Spanish and English.
-Native Spanish and English-speaking children have the opportunity to develop their listening, speaking, reading, and writing skills in both languages.
-With more than 2,000 students overall, the District's Dual Language Immersion program is one of the fastest growing in the District.
+The Dual Language Immersion Program is a language-oriented program designed to build fluency in Spanish and English.
+Native Spanish and English-speaking children can develop their listening, speaking, reading, and writing skills in both languages.
+With more than 2,000 students, our program is one of the fastest-growing in the district.
 What do parents say about the program?
 Find out in this brief video in English and Spanish.

-There are 23 schools that offer a Dual Language Immersion program
+There are 23 schools offering the Dual Language Immersion Program.

 - Arroyo Vista Charter